Benny Díaz

-Benny Díaz Jáuregui (born December 15, 1998) is an American professional soccer player who plays as a goalkeeper for Liga MX club Juárez, on loan from Tijuana.
+Benny Díaz Jáuregui (born December 15, 1998) is an American professional soccer player who plays as a goalkeeper for Liga MX club Juárez.

 Club career

 Born in Los Angeles, California in the United States, Díaz began his career with Cimarrones de Sonora before joining Liga MX club Querétaro.
 Prior to the 2020–21 season, Díaz signed with Tijuana.
 He made his professional debut for the club on April 3, 2021, against Atlas, coming on as a 60th-minute substitute as Tijuana were defeated 1–0, the goal being scored prior to Díaz coming on.

 On January 18, 2023, Díaz joined El Paso Locomotive on a loan deal through the 2023 USL Championship season.